 Let’s sneak some notes in the backpacks and encourage these boys and girls.

-Let’s spread the word and help Summit collect MORE than 400 backpacks.
-How about 500, Orlando?
+Let’s spread the word and help Summit collect more than its goal this year.

 Let’s use this opportunity as a step toward developing a life of service in our families: to be the hands and feet of Jesus by using our resources to love our community well!